 Physics laboratory courses help students process and visualize concepts that are learned in the theory course.
-This course help students further understand the topics such as fluid mechanics, sound, the kinetic theory, magnetism, electricity, light, and thermodynamics.
-Experiments utilize technology and computers to collect measurements and analyze data.
+This course will help students further understand the topics such as: motion in one dimension, motion due to gravitational acceleration, vectors, Newton's laws of motion, frictional forces, conservation of energy, linear momentum and collisions, rotation of a rigid body about a fixed axis and elasticity.
+Experiments will utilize technology and computers to collect measurements and analyze data.